MultiSafepay/docs/content/integration/checkouts/payment-pages/activating-payment-pages.md

 ## Integration

-See API reference – [Create order](https://docs-api.multisafepay.com/reference/createorder): Payment page.
+See API reference – [Create order](https://docs-api.multisafepay.com/reference/createorder) > Payment page/link.

 ### Known errors
 A cross-site request forgery (CSRF) warning appears on payment pages when you use an HTML form to send customers to `https://payv2.multisafepay.com` with a [create order](https://docs-api.multisafepay.com/reference/createorder) request.